istio/istio.io/content/en/news/releases/1.9.x/announcing-1.9/_index.md

   ([Issue #29607](https://github.com/istio/istio/issues/29607))

 - **Improved** sidecar injection to automatically specify the `kubectl.kubernetes.io/default-logs-container`.
-This ensures `kubectl logs` defaults to reading the application container's logs, rather than requiring explicitly setting the container.
+This ensures `kubectl logs` defaults to reading the application container's logs, rather than requiring explicitly setting the container.  ([Issue #26764](https://github.com/istio/istio/issues/26764))

 - **Improved** the sidecar injector to better utilize pod labels to determine if injection is required.
-This is not enabled by default in this release, but can be tested using `--set values.sidecarInjectorWebhook.useLegacySelectors=false`.
+This is not enabled by default in this release, but can be tested using `--set values.sidecarInjectorWebhook.useLegacySelectors=false`. ([Pull Request #30013](https://github.com/istio/istio/pull/30013))

-- **Removed** support for reading Istio configuration over the Mesh Configuration Protocol (MCP).
+- **Removed** support for reading Istio configuration over the Mesh Configuration Protocol (MCP). ([Pull Request #28634](https://github.com/istio/istio/pull/28634))

 - **Removed** istioctl convert-ingress command
   ([Issue #29153](https://github.com/istio/istio/issues/29153))